-Retiree and spouse contribution rates at May 31, 2018 and 2017 are as follows:
+Retiree and spouse contribution rates at May 31, 2019 and 2018 are as follows:

-- Management and supervisory union employees who retired prior to July 1, 1998 and union employees who retired prior to October 1, 1997 the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$19.28 once the retiree turns 65. - Union employees who retired on October 1, 1997 or later the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$73.50 when the retiree or spouse reach age 65.
+- Management and supervisory union employees who retired prior to July 1, 1998 and union employees who retired prior to October 1, 1997 the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$19.28 once the retiree turns 65. - Union employees who retired on October 1, 1997 or later the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$73.50 when the retiree or spouse reach age 65. - Management and supervisory union employees who retire on or after March 1, 2016, and Local 250 and 77 employees who retire after February 1, 2016, as well as Local 30 professionals who retire after January 1, 2014, must participate in a wellness program or contribute 5% of the premium if less than age 65. - Surviving spouses and domestic partners are paying 100% of the premiums, except for surviving spouses of management and supervisory union employees who retired after March 1, 2001.

-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2019 and 2018
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2020 and 2019